Online Banking Security Safeguards

 - Be suspicious of e-mails purporting to be from a financial institution, government department or other agency requesting account information, account verification or banking access credentials such as usernames, passwords, PIN codes and similar information.
 Adams Community Bank will never call you and ask for personal or business information over the telephone or request information via e-mail.

-- Create a strong password with at least five characters, one uppercase character and with at least one number.
+- Create a strong password with at least 14 characters that includes one uppercase character, one lowercase character, one number and one special character.

 - Change your password periodically throughout the year.

 - Never share your username and / or password with anyone including third party providers.

 - To avoid phishing attacks, be cautious of clicking links in e-mails and do so only if you confirm it is from a trusted source.

 - Type in the URL of the reputable site to which you want to authenticate and avoid clicking links that will direct you there unless you can confirm it is from a trusted source.

 - Install commercial anti-virus and desktop firewall software on all computer workstations.
 Free software may not provide the level of protection against the latest threats that a licensed industry standard product can.